valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

     * Backend update logic can be as much as half the effort, so we really haven't achieved "Low Code" until this are addressed.

-Let's see how these are addressed, in the next section.
+Let's see how these are addressed, in the next sections.

 </details>